Mitigating Over-Refusal in Aligned Large Language Models via Inference-Time Activation Energy: Theoretical Justification of Energy Gradient-Steering

+Before presenting the formal proofs, we provide a high-level overview of the main intuition.
+We conceptualize the LLM’s internal representations as evolving over an energy landscape.
+An auxiliary Energy-Based Model (EBM) is trained to shape this landscape such that undesirable behaviors (e.g., false refusals or jailbreaks) correspond to high-energy regions, while desirable behaviors (e.g., helpful responses and safe refusals) correspond to low-energy regions.

+During generation, we apply a single gradient step at each token to move the model’s hidden state toward lower-energy regions.
+When the model is already operating in a low-energy region, this adjustment is minimal and preserves its general capabilities.
+However, if the trajectory begins to move toward a high-energy (undesirable) region, the gradient step redirects it toward a more desirable state.

+The formal results establish three claims: (1) the training objective reliably shapes the energy landscape (Lemma~\ref{lemma:landscape}); (2) the gradient-based update provably decreases energy (Theorem~\ref{theorem:steering}); and (3) repeated application of this update steers trajectories associated with false refusals toward desirable states (Corollary~\ref{corollary:compliance}).

-This section provides a rigorous mathematical justification for the gradient-based steering mechanism.
+Below, in this section, we provide a rigorous mathematical justification for the gradient-based steering mechanism.
 We formalize the components of our framework using definitions, lemmas, and theorems to prove that the proposed steering update is a principled optimization procedure that guides the LLM's generative trajectory away from regions associated with false refusals.